Bakerwes/Portfolio-Page/README.md

 ***

 The challenge for this week was to build a portfolio page from scratch using HTML and CSS.
-There was no acceptance criteria for styling wihtin CSS.
+There was no acceptance criteria for styling within CSS.
 However, there was an acceptence criteria regarding the functionality of the portfolio page.

 ***